DataHawk provides e-commerce analytics so you can optimize your listings – TechCrunch

 Meet DataHawk, a French startup that wants to build a sort of App Annie for Amazon listings.
-The company lets you track products and search results so that you can learn more about your competitors and your space.
+The company lets you track products and search results so you can learn more about your competitors and your space.

-This sort of products is becoming increasingly relevant as more and more products sold on Amazon are listed directly on Amazon by third-party companies on Amazon’s marketplace.
+This sort of product is becoming increasingly relevant as more and more products sold on Amazon are listed directly on Amazon by third-party companies on Amazon’s marketplace.

 If you’re selling products on Amazon, chances are that your performance depends on search results.
 Many customers search for a product and look at the first results.
 So you want to rank as high as possible on important keywords.